 Cultivation: The preference is full or partial sun, wet to mesic conditions, and a friable soil containing fertile loam, silt, or sand.
 This sedge can spread aggressively where the ground is bare and moist.
 It can inhibit the growth of other plants by depleting the soil of nitrogen.
 Vegetative growth occurs primarily during the warm weather of summer because of the C4 metabolism of this species.
 Temporary flooding is tolerated.

-Photographic Location: The upper photograph was taken of plants growing in a lawn at Urbana, Illinois, while the lower photograph was taken at a flower garden in Crystal Lake Park of the same city.
+Photographic Location: The photographs were taken of plants growing in a lawn at Urbana, Illinois, and at a flower garden in Crystal Lake Park of the same city.

 Comments: Yellow Nut Sedge is quite attractive, but rather aggressive, as the small tubers can persist in the ground even when a plant is pulled out by its roots.
 This is the most common Cyperus sp.
 (Flat Sedge) in Illinois.
 Yellow Nut Sedge has a similar appearance to Cyperus strigosus (Straw-Colored Flat Sedge) and Cyperus erythrorhizos (Red-Rooted Flat Sedge).
 The root systems of the latter two species lack tubers and their rhizomes, if present, are without membranous segments as described above.
 The spikelets of Straw-Colored Flat Sedge have longer scales (3.5–5.0 mm. in length), while the spikelets of Red-Rooted Flat Sedge have shorter scales (1.0–1.5 mm. in length), than those of Yellow Nut Sedge.
 Another similar species, Cyperus odoratus (Rusty Flat Sedge), has reddish or golden brown scales that are the same length as those of Yellow Nut Sedge; however, it is a summer annual that has neither rhizomes nor tubers.